 San Francisco to Monterey Itinerary on the Map

-This map shows you our itinerary from San Francisco to Monterey along Highway 1.
-It was a short way to drive, 130 miles, but we spent a day on this scenic coastal route to see all the sights.
+This map shows you the itinerary from San Francisco to Monterey along Highway 1.
+It’s a short way to drive, just 130 miles, but we spent a full day on this scenic coastal drive.
+Otherwise you don’t see all the sights.

-So we started our Highway 1 trip from San Francisco, from the Golden Gate Bridge.
+So we started our Highway 1 tour from San Francisco, driving south from the Golden Gate Bridge.

 Golden Gate Bridge, San Francisco